Hi there, I have spent many years looking for a protein drink for CFS / ME.

 To be fair, for many years, I did not know such a thing existed.

 My first experience was the Visalus protein drink which I took every day for some years.

 However, some time ago I watched a health programme where an expert suggested that sucralose, one of the ingredients in the Vi Shake, was probably not suitable for consumption and has not yet been around long enough to be fully tested.

-More importantly, I wanted to let you know that I I have found a cheaper and pure protein shake alternative for those of you with CFS/ME.
+Now I have found a cheaper and pure protein shake alternative for those of you with CFS/ME.

 their website, you can buy it at most Tesco's, although I found it in

-I put the hemp protein in a beaker, add some coconut milk, pop the lid on,
+used to put the protein powder in a beaker, add some coconut milk, pop the lid on,

 It isn't officially a protein shake.
 But it's protein and I shake it!

 Since then I have read the excellent Metabolism Reset Diet book by Dr Christianson.